Cholinesterase inhibitors, also known as acetylcholinesterase inhibitors, are a class of drugs used to treat conditions such as Alzheimer's disease.

-Some people believe that cholinesterase inhibitors can also be used to treat some of the problems faced by individuals with autism.
+Some people believe that cholinesterase inhibitors can also be used to treat attention deficit hyperactivity disorders in people on the autism spectrum.